jwb094/Peek-Flickr/README.md

 ***
 ## Project Brief

-Objective is to display images on google maps from
+Objective is to display images on google maps from FlickrApi

 - Use FlickrApi to retrieve pictures from search criteria
 - Return a list of pictures in object form